-- 1. A confirmed Bachelor's Degree in Nursing: - a.
-Degree must be completed at an accredited institution recognized by the U.S. Department of Education and confirmed with official transcripts in English. - 2.
-An unencumbered nursing license. - 3.
-The student must successfully complete, earn a 77% (C+) or higher, and provide a transcript for a 300+ level statistics class or equivalent, subject to the discretion of the program director.
+- 1. A confirmed Bachelor's Degree in a Business Administration related field: - a.
+The degree must be completed at an accredited institution recognized by the U.S. Department of Education and confirmed with official transcripts in English. - 2.
+The student must have a grade point average of at least 2.8 (on a scale of 4.0) for the last 60 hours of coursework including graduate work. - 3.
+Applicants with a grade point average below 2.8 must complete a virtual interview with the Program Director.
+Consideration for admission will be at the discretion of the Program Director.